Ema Banner

 This method is unsuitable for long-running or complex tasks as it may block the main thread and make your application unresponsive.

-Method 2: Simple Threaded Loops
+Method 2: Simple threaded loops

 To solve the blocking problem, use simple threaded loops with Python’s threading module.
 This method is similar to simple loops, but instead of using a single loop, you create a new thread for each task you want to run.